Arvingarna: History

 In 2019 they participated in Melodifestivalen 2019 with the song "I Do", where they placed 7th in the final scoring 64 points.
 The band returned two years later and participated in Melodifestivalen 2021 with the song "Tänker inte alls gå hem" taking part in the first heat on 6 February 2021 where they qualified directly for the finale.
 The finale was held on 13 March 2021 at the Annexet in Stockholm.
 Arvingarna finished 9th in the final with a total of 44 points.

 Personnel

+The members of the Arvingarna are: